 List Of Benzodiazepines From Weakest to Strongest

 All benzodiazepine drugs have the potential for abuse, some more so than others.
 When determining a benzodiazepine’s strength, there are two things to consider: the drug’s potency and its half-life.
 A half-life measures how long a drug takes to break down and exit the body.
-A low potency benzo with a long half-life is weaker than a high-potency benzo with a short half-life.
+Low-Potency benzo with a long half-life is weaker than high-potency benzo with a short half-life.

 Here’s a list of benzodiazepines, from weakest to strongest: